TobikoData/sqlmesh/docs/concepts/macros/sqlmesh_macros.md

 The user-specified anonymous function must evaluate to `TRUE` or `FALSE`. `@FILTER` applies the function to each item in the array, only including the item in the output array if it meets the condition.

-The anonymous function should be written *in SQL* and is evaluated with [SQLGlot's](https://github.com/tobymao/sqlglot) SQL engine.
+The anonymous function should be written *in SQL* and is evaluated with [SQLGlot's](https://github.com/tobymao/sqlglot) SQL executor.
 It supports standard SQL equality and comparison operators - see [`@IF`](#if) above for more information about supported operators.

 For example, consider this `@FILTER` call: